RevenueCat/purchases-capacitor/README.md

 restoreTransactions() => Promise<{ purchaserInfo: PurchaserInfo; }>
 ```

-Restores a user's previous purchases and links their appUserIDs to any user's also using those purchases.
+Restores a user's previous  and links their appUserIDs to any user's also using those .

 **Returns:** <code>Promise&lt;{ purchaserInfo: <a href="#purchaserinfo">PurchaserInfo</a>; }&gt;</code>